mohammad-khalili-oulu/iotlab_riot_aws/README.md

 ## Getting Started

 To run this project, follow these steps:
-1. Setting up IoT-Lab Account and SSH Key
+1. Setting up IoT-Lab Account and SSH Key (for more information see https://www.iot-lab.info/docs/getting-started/ssh-access/)

     Create an Account: First, create an account on IoT-Lab.

     Generate RSA Key: Use the command ssh-keygen -t rsa to generate an RSA key.

     Add Key to IoT-Lab: Place the obtained key into your IoT-Lab account settings.
 Refer to this guide for detailed instructions.

 Connect to the IoT-Lab website using the following SSH command: